bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ######Hierarchical Entities

 You now have the ability to define relationships between entities based on hereditary hierarchical patterns.
 The generic entity acts as the parent and the children are the specific types, or sub-groups, under the parent, yet both share the same characteristics.
 For example, a generic entity may be called “Location” and the specific children of this parent may be called “ToLocation” and “FromLocation”.
 “Location”, including its children, has now been transformed from being a generic entity to being a specific entity.
-The LUIS service can recognize these types when labeling utterances, building models and training them for this entity and its children.
+The LUIS service can recognize this type of entity and its children when labeling utterances, building models and training them.

 ######Defining Hierarchical Entities